 - By preparing during downtime and maintaining a Rolodex of folks willing to donate, the Foundation can raise millions of dollars when emergencies hit.

 UPDATE: This post originally ran on Feb.
 11. We reached out to the CDC Foundation after the coronavirus/COVID-19 was labeled a pandemic to get an update and have provided additional information here.

 Most Americans are familiar with The Centers for Disease Control and Prevention (CDC), the government’s health protection agency.

 The CDC Foundation is less well-known, but its work is just as vital.
 It’s a non-government, nonprofit organization designed to directly support the CDC’s work.

 Congress established the CDC Foundation in 1992 -- it launched in 1995 -- as a way to get extra funding for CDC activities like data collection, community health programs and, of course, emergency response.
-Because the Foundation isn’t a government agency, it can allocate and spend funds more flexibly and quickly than the CDC itself, said VP of Communications Pierce Nelson.
+Because the Foundation isn’t a government agency, it can allocate and spend funds more flexibly and quickly than the CDC itself, said Nelson.